-531.3 CIOs and Championships
+531.3 ClOs and Championships

-If there is a Team and an Individual Classification the draw will take place to determine the order of countries Equestrian Australia National Eventing Rules - updated Dec 2016 for the first and second Horse Inspection.
+If there is a Team and an Individual Classification the draw will take place to determine the order of countries for the first and second Horse Inspection.
 This order is also the team running order for the Dressage and Cross Country Tests.